brett8883/DJI_Super-NFZ_Eraser/readme.md

 adb pull /amt/nfz

 This will copy the NFZ folder from the Mavic into the folder you made.
 In it is the nfz.db which you can open in some DB browser like https://sqlitebrowser.org/

 I did not create this hack.

-I believe it was @jezzab https://github.com/jezzab who created the hack so I take no credit for it.
+jezzab https://github.com/jezzab created the hack so I take no credit for it.
 I just put it together into a single cohesive project and have written these instructions.

 This project is dependent on the DUMLdore project https://github.com/jezzab/DUMLdore made by @jezzab